JustNOTRO/ApartiumChat/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-If you have improvements, submit a PR or open an issue.
+Contributions are welcome, If you have improvements, submit a PR or open an issue.